CCurl/cf/README.md

 The editor supports 25 lines of 100 characters each.

-The editor has 3 modes: NORMAL, INSERT and REPLACE
+The editor has 3 modes: NORMAL, INSERT and REPLACE.

 ## NORMAL MODE